kmunirpm/FoodOrderPickup/README.md

   - Note: nodemon is used, so you should not have to restart your server
 7. Visit `http://localhost:8080/`

+### Future additions

+- Login/Registration
+- Payment processing
+- Notes from the client
+- Customization of orders

 ## Developers Team

 [Kashif Munir](https://github.com/kmunirpm), [Morsal Niyaz](https://github.com/MorsalN), [Anastassia Tsvetkova](https://github.com/Nastik2021)